mattia6690/MonalisR/README.md

 #### Open Data Portal South Tyrol - Meteo Data

 A second platform to retrieve open data for scientific applications is now openly accessible via the [Open Data Portal](http://daten.buergernetz.bz.it/de/info) of the Autonomous Province of South Tyrol.
 On this platform multiple meteorological variables have been opened to the public.
 A central API handles the request for each single database stored.
-For now the package offers the possibilty to access one of these databases is addressable with this package containing meteorological data of several fixed Stations continuously operated by the Meteorological Service of South Tyrol.<br>
+For now the package offers the possibility to access one of these databases is addressable with this package containing meteorological data of several fixed Stations continuously operated by the Meteorological Service of South Tyrol.<br>

 ### Download the Package